 Being in a rush on your visit to Lake Bled, you might be short of time to try a tasty local cream cake called »kremšnita«.
 Rowing to the famous Bled Island instead of walking around the lake is also something you can do timewise.

 But visiting the Bled Castle at the top of these activities?
 Not so sure, maybe if you’re running up the castle hill.

 Which one is more beautiful?

-If I’m totally honest, I dread this question.
-And I would never be able to answer it.
-Both lakes are very magical places, with much to do around them, including swimming in the summer, boat riding, wind surfing, SUP-ing, kayaking, canoeing, fishing and diving.
+Both lakes are very magical places, with much to do around them, including swimming in the summer, boat riding, SUP-ing, kayaking, canoeing, fishing and diving.

 Bled is more touristy and in the summer months is almost impossible to find a spot to sit down by the lake.
 Whereas Lake Bohinj is much bigger and you can always find a nice spot to relax and admire the nature in solitude.

 As a traditional tourist destination, Lake Bled has long been surrounded by hotels and tourist facilities.
-Lake Bohinj is more known for camping and staying in private accomodation.
+Lake Bohinj is more known for camping and staying in private accommodation.

 Read about our visit to Lake Bohinj HERE!